Manhattan to JFK Airport transfer

 You can easily take a yellow cab from Manhattan to JFK Airport.
 It will cost approximately $52 to $57, plus toll and $7 to $10 tip.
 Know that hailing a cab isn’t always easy during rush hour.
 In New York you can’t call for a cab, you have to hail one on the street.
 If you have to travel between 7:30 – 9:30 or 16:00 – 19:00 I would recommend you use one of the other options below.

 NYC Airporter provides shuttle busses between Manhattan and JFK Airport.
-These buses run from Grand Central and Port Authority Bus Terminal in Manhattan.
-The buses run approximately every 30 minutes between 6:00 and 23:30.
-You don’t need to print your ticket, you can also show it as an e-ticket on your phone.
+These buses run from Grand Central in Manhattan, approximately every 30 minutes between 11:00 and 19:00.
 Children under 3 travel for free!
 Most buses have free internet too.
 Busses can be busy, so travel with enough time to spare.

 Shared Small Shuttle Buses